slimjs/slim.js/docs/guide.md

 # Introduction

 ## What is slim.js?
-Slim.js is a lightweight web component library that provides extended capabilities for components, such as data binding, using es6 native class inheritance.
-This library is focused for providing the developer the ability to write robust and native web components without the hassle of dependencies and an overhead of a framework.
+Slim.js is a lightweight web component library that provides extended capabilities for components (such as data binding) using es6 native class inheritance.
+This library is focused on providing the developer with the ability to write robust web components without the hassle of unnecessary dependencies and the overhead of a framework.

 ## Getting started
 ```bash